zarpafantasma/corpus_rythmos/IV- Narrative_Works/N1_ARCHITECT_PROTOCOL/N1_PROTOCOL_07_en-US_RTM_AND_SMELL.md

 | Path assessment | Knowing which way is right |
 | Coherence measurement | Feeling of quality (good/bad) |

-The Creator operates on **gnosis**—revelation, direct knowing—rather than sensory perception.
+The Creator operates on **gnosis**, revelation, direct knowing—rather than sensory perception.

 ### 10.4 The Question of Sense Absence